mekanoide/vscode-lemonade/README.md

 # Lemonade

-A citrus dark theme for Visual Studio Code.
+A very dark theme with hints of lemon, lime, orange and grapefruit.

 ![Screenshot](images/screenshot-lemonade.png)